 It is important that the BCT be carried out with help from a surgeon skilled in reconstructive techniques.

 The oldest and most well-known method of surgically treating Breast Cancer is a mastectomy.
 This is a procedure where the whole breast is removed from the body, and the patient is left with a flat chest and one scar.
 Very often, immediate reconstructive surgery can be carried out so that the patient has only one operation and is left with a similar breast mound to before the operation.

 Sometimes a woman may decide to have both breasts removed during the operation, but this is only after intense discussion of all the options and a realistic assessment of the risk of further cancer in the other breast.

 Axillary lymph node dissection

-If the cancer has spread to the glands, all of the glands under the arm will need to be removed.
-Unfortunately this can cause some pain and stiffness around the arm after the operation and in 1 out of 10 ladies, the arm may swell up after the operation (called lymphedema), because there is no longer a clear passage for fluid to flow from the arm back to the body.
+If the cancer has spread to the glands, all the glands under the arm will need to be removed.
+Unfortunately, this can cause some pain and stiffness around the arm after the operation and in 1 out of 10 ladies, the arm may swell up after the operation (called lymphedema), because there is no longer a clear passage for fluid to flow from the arm back to the body.
 Most often an axillary dissection is done at the same time as the breast operation, through the same cut or a different one.
 If the sentinel lymph node biopsy is negative however, an ALND may not be required.

 New data suggests that some women may not need to have an ALND, even if their glands are positive for cancer.
 This may change surgical practice in the future, but at present further research is required.